mattyoung101/omicron/documentation/docs/omicam.md

 ## Background and previous methods
 Intelligent, accurate and fast computer vision continues to become increasingly important in RoboCup Jr Open Soccer.
 With the introduction of the orange ball and advanced teams' application of "ball-hiding" strategies, high resolution yet performant computer vision is now one of the most important elements of a successful RoboCup Jr Open robot.
-However, detecting the field objects (ball, goals, etc) is now only the bare minimum.
-Advanced teams also need to accurately estimate their position on the field (localise) in order to execute advanced strategies and gain the upper hand in the competition.
+Advanced teams now also need to accurately estimate their position on the field (localise) in order to execute strategies and gain the upper hand in the competition.

 Previously, our team used an OpenMV H7 to provide vision.
 This is a module which uses an STM32 MCU combined combined with an OmniVision camera module to provide low-resolution vision in an easy-to-use MicroPython environment.
 However, although this approach is functional, its resolution and framerate are extremely limiting for our use case.
-Hence, we decided the best solution was to do what the most advanced teams were doing, and develop a custom vision application running on a single board computer (SBC).
+Hence, we decided the best solution was to develop a custom vision application running on a [single board computer (SBC)](sbc.md).
 In terms of localisation, in the past we managed to get away with not using any, or using a low-fidelity approach based on detecting the goals in the image.
 With the introduction of strategies this year, however, team members needed more accurate position data, which requires more complex localisation.

 ## Performance and results
 Omicam is capable of detecting the ball, goals and lines at 60-70fps at 720p (1280x720) resolution.
 Compared to the previous OpenMV H7, this is 23x higher resolution at 3x the framerate.<sup>1</sup>

-In addition, using the novel vision-based localisation algorithm we developed this year, we can now determine the robot's position to around 1.5cm accuracy at roughly 30 Hz.
+In addition, using the novel vision-based localisation algorithm we developed this year, we can now determine the robot's position to around 1.5cm accuracy in less than 2ms.
 This is over 5x/25x more accurate<sup>2</sup>
-than any previous methods used at BBC Robotics, and has been shown to be much more reliable and stable.
+than any previous methods used at BBC Robotics, most likely much faster, and has been shown to be much more reliable and stable in all conditions.

 Using the e-con Systems Hyperyon camera based around the ultra low-light performance IMX290 sensor, Omicam is robust against lighting conditions ranging from near pitch darkness to direct LED light.